BA Guild Leader Hill Climb

 - Legislative tastings: Legislative receptions held at the state Capitol are a great way to meet with a brewery’s district legislators and staff and be able to talk in a more candid, personal fashion.

 - Legislators visiting breweries:Building relationships and personal connections with your elected officials is arguably the most important “government relations” function your guild can perform as a member of the craft brewing community.
-Resources: Connect with Elected Officials
+Resource: Connect with Elected Officials

 - Fundraising: Assisting members with fundraisers for elected officials.